LadnerLab/Library-Design/docs/SW_SC.md

 - Because Python is an interpreted language, there is no installation required for the Python version of this script.
 The only requirement is Python 3.

-### Tutorial/Use
+### Use

- The input is the directory where the cluster files are located.
-Here we will run SW_SC.py on all files located in the clusters folder.
-The -e flag can be used to exclude any peptides that contain any non-AA characters such as “X”.
-To ensure complete coverage of all epitopes of a certain size in the sliding window design, the ideal step size will be: window size - (number of AA in target epitope - 1).
-Here, our target epitope size is 9.
-[SW_SC.py]
+In this example, our [input directory](https://github.com/LadnerLab/Library-Design/tree/master/examples/clusters) will contain ten files of aligned clusters created from a downsampled set of proteins from Poxviridae. (see full tutorial for creation of these files)

+The [output](https://github.com/LadnerLab/Library-Design/tree/master/examples/expectedOutputs/SW_SC)should contain ten files with 30 amino acid long peptides tiling across the input sequences along with a summary file showing the number of peptides designed for each cluster file.
+The ten peptide containing fasta files can then be concatenated into a single fasta file.

 Command:
 ```
 SW_SC.py \
   -u  /clusters/id_70_SW_SC_w30_s22_x9_sumStats.tsv \
+  -e x \
+  -s 22 \
+  -x 9 \
-  -e x -s 22 -x 9 -y 30  clusters/*
+  -y 30  \
+  clusters/*
 ```